wp-plugins/wp-symposium-toolbar/readme.txt

 = 0.0.17. =

-* CSS issue in the User Menu - hopefully all cases are covered this time...
+* Bugfix: CSS issue in the User Menu - hopefully all cases are covered this time...
-* Hide the WP Profile setting to show/hide the Toolbar ("Show Toolbar when viewing site"), when the role cannot see the Toolbar
+* Bugfix: hide the WP Profile setting to show/hide the Toolbar ("Show Toolbar when viewing site"), when the role cannot see the Toolbar
-* Make the option "add the username to the display name, if different" do what it's supposed to do
+* Bugfix: make the option "add the username to the display name, if different" do what it's supposed to do
-* Option to add the role under the display name, in the User Menu
+* Change: Option to add the role under the display name, in the User Menu
 * First draft of the file developpers.txt, describing the hooks available so far.

 = 0.0.16. =

-* CSS issue in the User Menu
+* Bugfix: CSS issue in the User Menu

 = 0.0.15. =